 People Picker placement

 If the People Picker starts to get in the way of your Chart you can click and hold the grey toolbar and move it around your screen.
 This is also helpful if you want to extend the tool, which you can do by clicking and holding on the dots in the bottom grey bar (with the three dots) dragging downward.
+In the filter view, you can also collapse/expand any of the categories using the arrows along the left side.

 You can also minimize the tool no matter where it is currently placed by clicking the dash icon in the toolbar (and alternatively, maximize it by clicking the square icon).